ZAKosma/CustomMusic/README.md

-# Custom Music — Battlestar Galactica: Scattered Hopes
+# Custom Music — Battlestar Galactica: Scratched Vinyls

 My second mod for *Battlestar Galactica: Scattered Hopes* (see also [Extra Rerolls](../../)).
 This one lets you swap the game's built-in music